LinuxCommandLibrary

 CAVEATS

-COMMAND: The command associated with the process.
+COMMAND: The name of the command associated with the process.

 PID: The process ID.

-DEVICE: The device number.
+DEVICE: The device numbers where the file resides.

 HISTORY